IamTung-0000/LazyToolBox/README.md

 Mac:
 Put the .plist file in the /Users/your username/Library/Preferences directory and restart the computer

-5.start photoshop, go to file --> Scripts run "LassoFill_AddListener" to enable scripts trigger.
+5.start photoshop, go to file --> Scripts and select "LassoFill_AddListener" to enable scripts trigger.

-6.run extension từ Window --> Extensions --> LazyToolBox
+6.lauch extension from Window --> Extensions --> LazyToolBox